-The FRA guide is for all employers, managers, occupiers and owners of Factories and Warehouses.
+The FRA guide is aimed at the Responsible Person which could be the employer, a manager, an occupier or owner of a Factory or Warehouse.
 It helps you to carry out a fire risk assessment and identify the general fire precautions needed.
 It may also be suitable where the premises adjoin other complexes, although co-operation with other managers will be necessary as part of an integrated risk assessment for the complex.
 Also, where you handle and store flammable materials and substances, the guide will help you take account of these in your risk assessment and help you determine the necessary precautions to minimise the likelihood of them being involved in a fire.

 Factories are usually considered a high fire risk.
 Fires usually occur as the result of an unforseen problem with a process or due to somebody’s carelessness.
 The level of risk varies depending on the processes being carried out and the number of occupants while the premises are occupied.

 The six principle risks are,